Sons of Utah Pioneers — Eagle Rock Chapter

 • We are still looking for the subscription form/envelopes found in the Pioneer Magazines we can give to people who would like to subscribe.

-• Jeff and I (Steve) went on a field trip and RE-discovered the two Eagle Rock Ferry Crossing Markers/Monuments.
+• A field trip through muddy fields allowed us to RE-discovered the two Eagle Rock Ferry Crossing Markers/Monuments.
 Photos and maps soon to be added to the “History – Monuments” page of our website.

 Guest Presenter